-Real-time nodes encapsulate the functionality to ingest and query event streams.
+Real-time nodes encapsulate the functionality to ingest and query real-time event streams.
 Events indexed via these nodes are immediately available for querying.
 The nodes are only concerned with events for some small time range and periodically hand off immutable batches of events they've collected over this small time range to other nodes in the Druid cluster that are specialized in dealing with batches of immutable events.
-Real-time nodes leverage Zookeeper [19] for coordination with the rest of the Druid cluster.
-The nodes announce their online state and the data they are serving in Zookeeper.

 Real-time nodes maintain an in-memory index buffer for all incoming events.
 These indexes are incrementally populated as new events are ingested and the indexes are also directly queryable.
-Druid virtually behaves as a row store for queries on events that exist in this JVM heap-based buffer.
+Druid virtually behaves as a row store for queries on events that exist in sthis JVM heap-based buffer.
 To avoid heap overflow problems, real-time nodes persist their in-memory indexes to disk either periodically or after some maximum row limit is reached.
 This persist process converts data stored in the in-memory buffer to a column oriented storage format described in 4.
 Each persisted index is immutable and real-time nodes load persisted indexes into off-heap memory such that they can still be queried.
-Figure 2 illustrates the process.

-On a periodic basis, each real-time node will schedule a background task that searches for all locally persisted indexes.
+Real-time nodes maintain a consolidated view of their in-memory index and of all indexes persisted to disk.
+This unified view allows all indexes on a node to be queried.
+On a periodic basis, each node will schedule a background task that searches for all locally persisted indexes.
 The task merges these indexes together and builds an immutable block of data that contains all the events that have ingested by a real-time node for some span of time.
 We refer to this block of data as a "segment".
-During the handoff stage, a real-time node uploads this segment to a permanent backup storage, typically a distributed file system such as S3 [12] or HDFS [31], which Druid refers to as "deep storage".
-The ingest, persist, merge, and handoff steps are fluid; there is no data loss during any of the processes.
+During the hand-off stage, a real-time node uploads this segment to a permanent backup storage, typically a distributed file system such as S3 [12] or HDFS [31], which Druid refers to as "deep storage".
+The ingest, persist, merge, and handoff steps are fluid; there is no data loss during this process.
+Figure 2 illustrates the process.